Mattress Warranty Frequently Asked Questions

 What is a warranty?

 A warranty protects the consumer from manufacturer defects that would require a repair or replacement.
-Warranties do not cover problems that are the result of misuse, mishandling or if the owner has not met the requirements outlined in the warranty card.
+Warranties do not cover problems that are the result of misuse, mishandling or failure to meet the requirements outlined in the warranty card.

 If there is something wrong with my bed who do I contact?

 Sleep Train offers its customers assistance in initiating warranty claims.
 Contact customer service, or call (800) 919-2337 to talk with our Customer Service Department.

 I bought my bed from Sleep Train, so who honors the warranty?

 Because warranties are designed to protect against manufacturing defects, the company that made the product, not the company that sells it, provides the warranty.
 Although Sleep Train does not carry the warranties on the products we sell, we do provide our customers with a 100-day trial period.
 This trial period gives the customer the opportunity to exchange or receive a full refund for the price of the bed within the first 100 days of ownership if they are unhappy with their initial selection.

 Keep your paperwork!
 The various manufacturers require proof of purchase before they can proceed with a customer's warranty claim and/or other adjustments to their accounts.
 For this reason, we advise you to keep your receipts, warranty paperwork, and manufacturer's law labels (the white tags sewn onto the end of each mattress or foundation).
 While many people remove these tags, we recommend that you leave them in place.
 Law labels have information on them such as model number and manufacture date, which are helpful in processing warranty claims, especially in the event that your paperwork is lost.

 What are the warranty requirements?